 Located approximately halfway between Los Angeles and San Francisco, San Luis Obispo (often referred to locally as SLO) was founded in 1772 and is one of California's oldest communities.
-Today, it is a vibrant small city of nearly 48,000 and is home to California Polytechnic State University.
+Today, it is a vibrant small city and is home to California Polytechnic State University.

 The City's water treatment plant provides clean drinking water to over 50,000 citizens, businesses, and California Polytechnic State University.
 Faced with rising utility costs, failing critical infrastructure, and a significant deferred maintenance backlog, the City needed an innovative approach to address these challenges.